Pilotcore Insights

 Start with a dependency map and business criticality score before you choose a migration wave.

-1. Establish migration objectives
+1. establish migration objectives

 Define why you are migrating and how success will be measured.
 Common goals include: